awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance-hibernationoptions.md

 ## Properties<a name="aws-properties-ec2-instance-hibernationoptions-properties"></a>

 `Configured`  <a name="cfn-ec2-instance-hibernationoptions-configured"></a>
-If you set this parameter to `true`, your instance is enabled for hibernation\.
+Set to `true` to enable your instance for hibernation\.
 Default: `false`
 *Required*: No
 *Type*: Boolean